-The ability to modify the system to better suit the business is probably one of the reasons you might want to go for self-installed system over a cloud service, because all the changes are built in to your version that's installed on your servers.
+The ability to modify the system to better suit the business is probably one of the reasons you might want to go for a self-installed system over a cloud service because all the changes are built into your version that's installed on your servers.
 The other key benefit over cloud is that you're in control of the location of your data.

 Personally, the only other tool I wouldn't particularly like to reinvent is accounting.
 It's been done, it works brilliantly, and the challenger businesses have been able to solve a big problem for the vast majority of SME businesses we work with.
 They also provide excellent integration capabilities and documentation, as outlined above.